Is my dog's breath supposed to smell like that?

 Ate something smelly

 Some dogs are more inclined to eat things that shouldn’t be eaten, even if those things stink!
-This could be a very simple reason behind your dog’s smelly breath so make sure you keep an eye on them while you’re out and about so that you can stop them from making a meal from another animal’s faecal matter.
+This could be a very simple reason behind your dog’s smelly breath.
+Make sure you keep an eye on them while you’re out and about so that you can stop them from making a meal from another animal’s faecal matter.

 Tumours in the mouth